projectoperations/container-template-starter/README.md

-# Development Container Templates
+# Microsoft Sovereign Clouds

-A starter repository [devcontainers/template-starter](https://github.com/devcontainers/template-starter) and [GitHub Action](https://github.com/devcontainers/action) are available to help bootstrap self-authored Templates.
+A development repository [devcontainers/template-starter](https://github.com/devcontainers/template-starter) and [GitHub Action](https://github.com/devcontainers/action) are available to help bootstrap self-authored Templates.

 We are eager to hear your feedback on self-authoring!
 Please provide comments and feedback on [spec issue #71](https://github.com/devcontainers/spec/issues/71).